 While very treatable, plantar fasciitis is definitely not something that should be ignored.
 Especially in severe cases, speaking to your doctor right away is highly recommended to avoid complications and severe heel pain.
 Your podiatrist can work with you to provide the appropriate treatment options tailored to your condition.

-If you have any questions please feel free to contact our office located in New York, NY.
+If you have any questions please feel free to contact our office located in Midtown, Manhattan.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Plantar Fasciitis